EriconT/watch-fund-tracker/README.md

 **To update the savings progress:**
 1. Open `data.csv` locally and add a new row detailing the source of the funds (Column A) and the amount saved (Column B).
 2. Save the file.
-3. Open **GitHub Desktop**, write a brief commit summary (e.g., "Added monthly allocation"), and click **Commit to main**.
+3. Open **GitHub Desktop**, write a brief commit summary (e.g., "Added freelance gig allocation"), and click **Commit to main**.
 4. Click **Push origin** to send the changes to GitHub.

-Within minutes, GitHub Pages automatically serves the updated `data.csv` to the live site, instantly updating the progress bars, remaining totals, and transaction history.
+5. Open the app on your phone or browser and tap the **Sync Button** (the circular arrow icon in the top right) to instantly pull the fresh data.

 ## 📱 iOS Web App Integration